-Halibut Blood Orange Ceviche Tacos might just bring your mind to a beautiful beach in Mexcio.
-Just one taco is an explosion of fresh, bright, spicy and tangy flavors– all surrounding tender pieces of halibut.
-Amazing!The Halibut Blood Orange Ceviche that fills these tacos tastes like the beach.
+Halibut Ceviche Tacos with Blood Orange might just bring your mind to a beautiful beach in Mexcio.
+These tacos explode with fresh, bright, spicy and tangy flavors– all surrounding tender pieces of halibut.

-The Halibut Blood Orange Ceviche in these tacos tastes like the beach in that it simply brings my mind there.
+The Halibut Ceviche in these tacos tastes like the beach in that it simply brings my mind there.
 It’s so incredibly refreshing and is packed with fresh, bright flavors.

 It’s the beach that inspired the recipe.